lozo6/mysql-selfmanaged/README.md

 ## How to set up VM with MySQL

 I will be using Microsoft Azure for this tutorial, but you can also Google Cloud Platform or Amazon Web Services (AWS)

+Create a Virtual Machine (VM) with minimum requirements for installing MySQL in Linux environment (Ubuntu)